KSundstrom/j-koala/README.md

 ## Requirements

 * Needs to be compiled, which requires a JDK.
-* Should be exported into a runnable JAR, which needs a JRE to run.
+* To be exported into a runnable JAR, which needs a JRE to run.

 ## Copyright